Rebif Rebidose is a prefilled, preassembled autoinjector, and yet another option for taking Rebif.

 - Do not freeze Rebif or inject Rebif that you suspect has been frozen.

-- Keep Rebif Rebidose in its packaging.
+- Keep the Rebif Rebidose in its packaging.
 Open only when needed.
-Refer to the Rebif drug insert package and Medication Guide for specific storage problems.
+Refer to the Rebif drug package insert and Medication Guide for specific storage problems.

 Traveling with Rebif Rebidose